What is fiveway?

 How it works

-• containers that contain any number of item and container nodes
+- containers that contain any number of item and container nodes

 Focus

-Handlers & actions
+Handlers and actions

 IDs